omizeth/uic_tr18-trad-inversa-es-en/unidad4/semana11/ingreso-de-militares-de-EUA-a-México.md

 **DECREETS:**

-**First.**- The Senate of the Honorable Congress of the Union, in exercise of the authority conferred upon it by Article 76, Section iii, of the political constitution of the United Mexican States, grants the President of the United Mexican States authorization to allow the entry into national territory of 10 (ten) members of the United States Army, so that they may participate in the training activity known as "**Strengthening the Capabilities of the SEMAR Special Operations Forces**", which will take place in the Mexican Marine Corps Specialized Training and Education Center located in San Luis Carpizo, in the State of Campeche, from February 17 to March 28, 2025.
+**First.**- The Senate of the Honorable Congress of the Union, in exercise of the authority conferred upon it by Article 76, Section III, of the Political Constitution of the United Mexican States, grants the President of the United Mexican States authorization to allow the entry into national territory of 10 (ten) members of the United States Army, so that they may participate in the training activity known as "**Strengthening the Capabilities of the SEMAR Special Operations Forces**", which will take place in the Mexican Marine Corps Specialized Training and Education Center located in San Luis Carpizo, in the State of Campeche, from February 17 to March 28, 2025.

-**Second.**- The Head of the Federal Executive is respectfully requested to instruct the Secretary of the Navy to submit to this House a report on the results of the training exercise.
+**Second.**- The Head of the Federal Executive is respectfully requested to instruct the Secretary of the Navy to submit to this Senate a report on the results of the training exercise.

 **Transitory Provisions**